MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 }
 ```

-In order to access anonymous items on the other hand,
+In order to access anonymous items, on the other hand,
 the wrapped value first needs to be extracted using the postfix operator `!`.
 The "unwrap" operator, `!`, allows to extract the value contained in a user-defined type.
 The type of such an "unwrap" expression is the underlying type of the user-defined type.